(Or, type “ctrl + F” to find the term you wish to check.)

 A platform that allows the customer to access a set of scripts and automatically install applications such as WordPress.

 If you’d like to add a community feature to your website, you’ll likely want to add an online bulletin board, or a forum.
-Most web hosting companies allow you to add a forum from your control panel.
+Most web hosting companies allow you to create a forum from your control panel.
 You can then customize it to suit your needs.

 FTP stands for File Transfer Protocol and allows site owners to upload and download files via a specific protocol standard.
 Allows site owners to set up a temporary account so clients can upload or download files to a specific folder without granting access to the entire site.